-In 1986, Cannon, Dave and Bezdek [4] proposed an Approximate Fuzzy C-Means algorithm where the exact variates in the equation are replaced with integer/real-valued estimates.
-With their approach, they sped up the computation six times that of the original FCM implementation, while keeping the accuracy of cluster results unchanged.
-Tolias and Panas [5] applied spatial constraints on image segmentation problems using a fuzzy rule-based system, which showed reduced computational time.
 In 1994, Kamel and Selim [6] proposed two algorithms that converged faster than the FCM algorithm, having adopted a continuous process where the algorithm starts updating the membership values as soon as a part of cluster centers are updated.
-Their algorithm found manyfold applications in Pattern Recognition problems and were very effective in speeding up the algorithm.
-While [4], [5], [6] and [7] proposed modifications in the computation itself, some researchers applied modifications in handling the data instead.
-In 1998, Cheng et. al. [7] proposed a multi-stage random sampling approach where the cluster centers are estimated after taking repeated random samples from the data.
+In 1998, Cheng et al. [7] proposed a multi-stage random sampling approach where the cluster centers are estimated after taking repeated random samples from the data.
 Then, the centroids are initialised over the entire data.
 This process reported a speed-up of 2-3 times than the original algorithm.
-Note that the algorithmic iterations of the original FCM algorithm is preserved.
-The data feed is manipulated to obtain gain in time.
-The problem of time complexity is so influential in this algorithm that research in this field continued during the past two decades and is still ongoing.
-In 2007, Hore et. al. [8] proposed a single-pass fuzzy c-means algorithm using weighted point calculation.
+Hore et al. [8] proposed a single-pass fuzzy c-means algorithm using weighted point calculation.
 In 2002, Kolen and Hutcheson [1] proposed a modification which eliminates the task of repeatedly updating the membership matrix, this reducing the time complexity to a linear function of the number of clusters; as opposed to the original algorithm which was a quadratic function of the number of clusters.
 This was particularly beneficial for large datasets.
 In fact, this paper implements this approach in the proposed algorithm along with effective seed initialisation.
-In 2001, Hung and Yang [9] proposed the psFCM algorithm which used a simplified subset of the original data to speed up the convergence.
-Unlike [7], here, the subset of the data is further simplified to obtain approximate results.
+Another angle of attack adopted by researchers is manipulating the data itself.
+Hung and Yang [9] proposed the psFCM algorithm which used a simplified subset of the original data to speed up the convergence.
 Several approaches were made to eliminate initial bias and reduce the time taken for convergence of the FCM algorithm.
 These research works mainly focused on modifying the initial centroids which are passed to the algorithm.
 Effective seed initialisation shows promising result in removing initial bias of the FCM algorithm.
 In 2015, Stetco, Zeng and Keane [2] extended the idea of K-Means++ [10] algorithm into the standard version of Fuzzy C-Means.